 - Cook the lokshen in boiling water according to the packet directions.
 Drain well.

-- Put half the lokshen mixture in the bottom of a baking dish and spread out.
-Spoon the apples on top and spread to level.
-Finally, add the remaining lokshen and spread out to cover the apple layer.
+- Put half the lokshen mixture in the bottom of a baking dish and spread it out.
+Spoon the apples on top and spread into an even layer.
+Finally, add the remaining lokshen and cover the apple layer.

 - Bake at 180°C (350°F) for 45minutes or until cooked through and golden on top.
 Allow to cool slightly before serving.